Skip to main content

 maxReplicas: 5

-The above manifest will ensure a minimum of 1 replica is available for the deployment called my-app-name, but will increase replicas up to 5 when the CPU utilization is above 95%.
+The above manifest will ensure a minimum of 1 replica is available for the deployment called my-app-name, but will increase replicas, up to a maximum of 5, when the CPU utilization is above 95%.

 To configure what value to set for targetCPUUtilizationPercentage depends on resource limits set up in your namespace and how much the actual pods consume.
 This limitrange file defines the defaults we assign to new namespaces.